How to find a living donor

-Sharing also helps you celebrate the good days.
-And get the support you need to get right back up after the bad days.
+Sharing also helps you celebrate the good days and get the support you need to get right back up after the bad days.
 You will have both.

-Let people know that they can contact your transplant center directly and privately if they are interested in learning more about donating.
+Let people know that they can contact your transplant program directly and privately if they are interested in learning more about donating.
 They don’t even need to tell you.
 Sometimes, people wish to be tested without letting the transplant candidate know.

 Let your transplant program know that you plan to share its contact information in advance so that they can be prepared.
 Staying in touch with your transplant team will help the process work well for everyone.

 Stay positive and carry on – no matter what